First two REACH substances passed OECD Chemicals Assessment

 Almost 2,000,000 jobs in Europe are related to chlorine and its co-product caustic soda.
 These two key chemical building blocks underpin 55% of the European chemical industry turnover.

 More than 90% of the European drinking water is made safe with chlorine and about 85 % of all medicines are synthesized using chlorine chemistry.
-Euro Chlor is an affiliate of Cefic - the European Chemical Industry Council.
+Euro Chlor is a sector group of Cefic - the European Chemical Industry Council.